 Today’s topic is… John Tyler’s House.
-Or alternatively, memory and history.
+Or alternatively, slavery and historical memory.
 ‘Cause they’re all kind of jumbled together for me right now.

 I live in the Commonwealth of Virginia, the Cradle of Presidents, the Old Dominion, Britain’s first colony (if you don’t count Ireland and Newfoundland).
-The Virginia House of Delegates, née House of Burgesses, was 400 years old last year, first gathering at Jamestowne, less than two miles from where my Little Pink Body is currently sitting.
+The Virginia House of Delegates, née House of Burgesses, was 400 years old last year.
+It first gathered at Jamestowne, less than two miles from where my Little Pink Body is currently sitting.

 And Virginia was also the first English settlement to accept the institution of slavery within its boundaries.
-It’s a sadly ironic moment in history that the same year the oldest parliament in the Western Hemisphere was founded—1619—was the year the first enslaved Africans were brought to Virginia.
-And it was this institution of slavery that produced the mountains of sweet tobacco that made Virginia a very wealthy place indeed.
+It’s a sadly ironic moment in history.
+The same year the oldest parliament in the Western Hemisphere was founded—1619—was the year the first enslaved Africans were brought to Virginia.
+And it was slavery that produced mountains of sweet tobacco that made Virginia a very wealthy place.

-That slavery was the dominant feature of the Virginia’s economy and culture, you need look no farther than the demographic record.
-In 1775, the year the American Revolution began, the population of the capital city of Virginia, Williamsburg (seven miles from where I am sitting), was 52% enslaved persons.
+For proof slavery was the dominant feature of Virginia’s economy and culture, look no farther than the demographic record.
+In 1775, the year the American Revolution began, the population of the capital city of Williamsburg was 52% enslaved persons.

 It was the issue of slavery—the Peculiar Institution of Virginia and her sister southern states—that produced the most disagreement and demanded the most compromise at the Constitutional Convention in 1788.
 The Framers punted on slavery, convinced (almost certainly correctly) that there would be no chance at a United States unless they did so.
 As a result, the United States Constitution will forever bear the ignominy of incorporating the Three-Fifths Compromise, even long after it was struck out after the Civil War.